- Please select a sea basin

 Since then the Commission has extended the dialogue to all Black Sea countries by holding a conference dedicated to the Black Sea Stakeholders in Bucharest, Romania.
 The event launched a new phase of a pragmatic cooperation on marine and maritime issues at a sea-basin level, in order to reap the benefits of more growth and jobs for the coastal communities and the littoral states' economies.

 The Black Sea Synergy launched by the EU is an initiative for regional cooperation with and between the countries surrounding the Black Sea.
 It was designed as a flexible framework to ensure greater coherence and policy guidance while also inviting a more integrated approach.
+In 2015 together with the European External Action Service, the European Commission issued a Joint Staff Working Document [531 KB] All available translations. on the Implementation of the Black Sea Synergy during the period 2009 to 2014.
+It offers a snapshot progress in the main fields of cooperation in the Black Sea region with IMP being one of them.

 The EU also enjoys observer status in two regional organisations: